-Communication is essential to have other people aware of a lone workers movements and to respond if a lone worker does not follow their schedule.
+Communication is essential for lone worker protection.
+It is essential to have other people aware of a lone worker’s movements and to respond if a lone worker does not check in or follow their set schedule.

-Although lone workers cannot be subject to constant supervision, it is still an employer’s duty to ensure their safety and health at work.
+Although lone workers cannot be subject to constant supervision, it is still an employer’s duty to adhere to their lone worker safety policy, and ensure their employee’s safety at work.
 Supervision can help to ensure that employees understand the risks associated with their work and that the necessary safety precautions are carried out.
 Supervisors can also provide guidance in situations of uncertainty.
-Supervision of safety and health can often be carried out when checking the progress and quality of the work; it may take the form of periodic site visits combined with discussions in which health and safety issues are raised.
+Supervision of health and safety regulations can often be carried out while following the legal requirement of periodic site visits, combined with discussions, in which health and safety issues are raised.

-The extent of supervision required depends on the risks involved and the ability of the lone worker to identify and handle safety and health issues.
-Employees new to a job, undergoing training, doing a job which presents special risks, or dealing with new situations may need to be accompanied at first.
+The extent of supervision required depends on the risks involved and the ability of the lone worker to identify and handle health and safety issues.
+Employees new to a job, undergoing training, doing a job which presents special risks, or dealing with new situations may need to be accompanied at first according to lone working regulations.
 The level of supervision required is a management decision, which should be based on the findings of risk assessment, i.e. the higher the risk, the greater the level of supervision required.
-It should not be left to individuals to decide whether they require assistance.
+To avoid legal issues it should not be left to individuals to decide whether they require assistance.

 What provisions should be in place for lone workers in the case of an emergency?

-Are there special factors to be considered for lone workers working at a remote location or/and in isolation?
+Are there special factors to be considered for lone workers working at a remote location and/or in isolation?

 For a lone worker at a remote location, the following factors must be considered:

-- can emergency services approach the location without hindrance.
-Procedures for responding to ‘worst-case scenario
+- Can emergency services approach the location without hindrance?